• Skip to primary navigation

 A summertime Eldorado for the stars, Saint-Tropez is renowned for its lively port and famous Plage de Pampelonne.
 We were charmed by this must-see seaside resort on the Côte d’Azur.
 With its colourful little streets, magnificent golden beaches and luxury establishments, you’re going to love this town!

-In this article, you’ll discover a list of 15 ideas for things to do in Saint-Tropez, illustrated by numerous photos.
+In this article, you’ll discover our list of the best attractions in Saint-Tropez, illustrated with numerous photos.
 We’ve added some useful tips and bonus activities!

 This guide is completely independent, based on our experiences.
 We visited the region anonymously, making our own choices and paying our bills in full.